pixelomer/RemoteViewFun/README.md

 Recompiled and installed it and surprisingly it works!
 I can now see the view controller from the service process inside of SpringBoard!

-## Other things
+## One more thing - Calling methods on the remote view controller

+While looking at the headers, I found one more thing.
 You can add a method that exists on the service method to the server protocol.
 After doing so, you can call that method like this:
 ```objc
 @protocol SERVRootViewControllerRemoteService
 -(instancetype)init;